bicycle1885/IntArrays.jl/README.md

 Micro benchmarks can be found in the [benchmark](./benchmark) directory.

-The `getindex` and `setindex!` functions are 2-7 times slower than raw arrays due to the heavy bit operations.
+The `getindex` and `setindex!` methods of `IntArray` are 2-7 times slower than those of raw arrays due to the heavy bit operations.
+Any pull request that fills the gap is welcome!

 ![Benchmark of getindex on UInt8](./benchmark/getindex_UInt8.png?raw=true)
 ![Benchmark of setindex on UInt8](./benchmark/setindex_UInt8.png?raw=true)